inkVerb/Guru/201-shell/Lesson-07.md

 `tar tf vrk.tar.xz`

-*The list is too long, so put it into a file*
+*The list is quite long, so put it into a file for easy viewing*

 `tar tf vrk.tar.xz > vrk-tar-tf`